History of Turtle Excluder Devices

 Shrimp Import Legislation for Sea Turtle Conservation (1989)

-As TED development and evaluation continued throughout 1989, President George H. W. Bush signed Public Law 101-162 requiring the Department of State, in consultation with the Department of Commerce, to initiate negotiations with foreign nations to develop agreements for sea turtle conservation.
+As TED development and evaluation continued throughout 1989, President George H. W. Bush signed Public Law 101-162.
+The law requires the Department of State, in consultation with the Department of Commerce, to initiate negotiations with foreign nations to develop agreements for sea turtle conservation.
 Much of the emphasis of this work involves countries whose commercial fishing fleets adversely affect sea turtles.
 The law further requires the United States to ban the importation of commercially harvested shrimp unless the exporting country has been certified by the State Department as having a regulatory program comparable to that of the United States for reducing the incidental capture of sea turtles in shrimp trawls (Section 609).
 This certification must be completed annually in order to export shrimp the United States.

 Learn more about shrimp import legislation for sea turtle conservation.